 I am California raised hailing from a small farming town on the central coast called Pescadero.
 At an early age, I formed a deep bond with the blue-grey waters of the Pacific Ocean, frequenting tide pools and learning about the creatures that inhabited them through a lens of wild-eyed wonder that belongs only to a child.
 Memories of beached kelp and migrating whales left a strong imprint that pushed me to pursue a path in biology with a focus in marine conservation.

 Throughout my STEM career, I began to become increasingly enthralled with scientific depictions of flora and fauna, particularly invertebrates.
-Works by the greats of natural history such as Ernst Haeckel, John James Audubon, and Pierre-Joseph Redouté captivated me and pushed me to develop my more contemporary stippling and etching style.
+Works by the early pioneers of natural history, such as Ernst Haeckel and Margaret Mee, captivated me and pushed me to develop my more contemporary stippling and etching style.